 The most significant addition is the accountability principle.
 GDPR requires organisations to evidence how they have complied with the principles – for example by documenting the decisions taken about a processing activity.

-It is worth knowing that it is mandatory for any organisation to report any infringements of the GDPR Act 2018 to the ICO, and non-compliance and not reporting the infringement will be taken more seriously with the penalties incurred to reflect that.
+It is mandatory for any organisation to report any infringements of the GDPR Act 2018 to the ICO.
+Non-compliance and not reporting the infringement will be taken more seriously with the penalties incurred to reflect that.

 - “The seat is now loose due to driver size and weight, it’s partially collapsed and has come loose at the base where the bolts attach.
 This isn’t covered by the mechanical warranty” and “I believe the customer is a serial complainer / scammer.”